-Z format code 96 zero 125, 127 VS FORTRAN Application Programming: Language Reference GC26-3986-0
+VS FORTRAN Application Programming: Language Reference GC26-3986-1

 This manual is part of a library that serves as a reference source for systems analysts, programmers, and operators of IBM systems.
+You may use this form to communicate your comments about this publication, its organization, or subject matter, with the understanding that IBM may use or distribute whatever information you supply in any way it believes appropriate without incurring any obligation to you.

-This form may be used to communicate your views about this publication.
-They will be sent to the author's department for whatever review and action, if any, is deemed appropriate.
-Comments may be written in your own language; use of English is not required.
+Your comments will be sent to the author's department for whatever review and action, if any, are deemed appropriate.
+Comments may be written in your own language; English is not required.

-IBM may use or distribute any of the information you supply in any way it believes appropriate without incurring any obligation whatever.
-You may, of course, continue to use the information you supply.
 Note: Copies of IBM publications are not stocked at the location to which this form is addressed.
 Please direct any requests for copies of publications, or for assistance in using your IBM system, to your IBM representative or to the IBM branch office serving your locality.